 Like a moody teenager, auto insurance likes to be difficult to figure out.
+You might be left wondering things like, “how long does it take to get a car insurance quote?”
+“Can I buy car insurance online?”
+“What do I need for car insurance quote? ”And more.
 Understanding the difference between coverage options and figuring out what you need is not all that easy.
 In this blog, I am going to explain the difference between comprehensive and collision coverage and help you figure out what coverage is best for your vehicle.
 Hint: the answer is almost always both collision and comprehensive!

 What is collision coverage?